-Steve Grimes became the CEO of Retail Properties of America, Inc. (NYSE:RPAI) in 2009.
-First, this article will compare CEO compensation with compensation at similar sized companies.
-Next, we'll consider growth that the business demonstrates.
-Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+Steve Grimes has been the CEO of Retail Properties of America, Inc. (NYSE:RPAI) since 2009.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+Then we’ll look at a snap shot of the business growth.
+Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Steve Grimes’s Compensation Compare With Similar Sized Companies?

-According to our data, Retail Properties of America, Inc. has a market capitalization of US$2.8b, and paid its CEO total annual compensation worth US$5.3m over the year to December 2018.
-While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$850k.
-Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
-We examined companies with market caps from US$2.0b to US$6.4b, and discovered that the median CEO total compensation of that group was US$5.1m.
+Our data indicates that Retail Properties of America, Inc. is worth US$2.4b, and total annual CEO compensation is US$4.8m.
+(This figure is for the year to 2017).
+We think total compensation is more important but we note that the CEO salary is lower, at US$850k.
+We examined companies with market caps from US$1.0b to US$3.2b, and discovered that the median CEO compensation of that group was US$3.8m.

-You can see, below, how CEO compensation at Retail Properties of America has changed over time.
+The graphic below shows how CEO compensation at Retail Properties of America has changed from year to year.

 Is Retail Properties of America, Inc. Growing?